anthonyo1978/taketwo-ndis/PRPs/Automated Barch Drawdown.md

-Admin Alerts	Email notifications sent to assigned admins upon failure No Partial Handling	If the billing period is partial or funds are insufficient, the run is skipped and logged Manual + Auto Compatible	Manual transactions and auto transactions share the same balance pool Draft Mode	All auto-created transactions land in Draft status and require approval
+Admin Alerts	Email notifications sent to assigned admins upon failure No Partial Handling	If the billing period is partial or funds are insufficient, the run is skipped and logged Manual + Auto Compatible	Manual transactions and auto transactions share the same balance pool Draft Mode	All auto-created transactions land in Draft status

 📄 Functionality & Rules

 Setting up automation

-* within the Settings tab of the system there is a setting called "Automation" When you get to that, it open anoyther screen that shows different automated things - in this case Billing Automation, is the first item we are building!
+* ithin the Settings tab of the system there is a setting called "Automation" When you get to that, it open anoyther screen that shows different automated things - in this case Billing Automation, is the first item we are building!
 * when you click in billing item you can swicth on the automation and choose some settings like " Run Time", error handlling ( email for logs errors), fail and retry behavior (on off for now)

 Automation Engine Behaviour

-Runs nightly

 Scans contracts with automation enabled. and looks at the contract set up and a few other rules to decide whether or not to bill.
 Rules - Active client, in an active house, active contract, contract has automation enabled, and contract sets the run frequency and run amount ( we may have to start but cliening up contract fileds that feed this behavior)
 Skips contracts: where rulles arent met or rundate is Outside start/end dates With insufficient funds to cover the full transaction Where billing window is partial, like say that bill run is a friday, bu the contract finished thursday